scsigma/v2-hightouch/README.md

-This is the basics of how a simple react application with an Express backend works using yarn workspaces
+### yarn start

+This will simultaneously start the backend server as well as the frontend